shhyou/bain-cs111-web-fork/pages/syllabus.md

 * * *

-# COVID-19 Classroom Expectations
-Students, faculty and staff must comply with University expectations regarding appropriate classroom behavior, including those outlined below and in the [COVID-19 Expectations](https://www.northwestern.edu/communitystandards/about-us/northwestern-university-student-expectations-covid-19.html) for Students.
-With respect to classroom procedures, this includes:

-* Policies regarding masking, social distancing and other public health measures evolve as the situation changes.
-Students are responsible for understanding and complying with current University, state and city requirements.
-* In some classes, masking and/or social distancing may be required as a result of an Americans with Disabilities Act (ADA) accommodation for the instructor or a student in the class even when not generally required on campus.
-In such cases, the instructor will notify the class.

-If a student fails to comply with the [COVID-19 Expectations](https://www.northwestern.edu/communitystandards/about-us/northwestern-university-student-expectations-covid-19.html) for Students or other University expectations related to COVID-19, the instructor may ask the student to leave the class.
-The instructor is asked to report the incident to the Office of Community Standards for additional follow-up.

-* * *

 # Recording of Class Sessions

 This class or portions of this class will be recorded by the instructor for educational purposes.
 Your instructor will communicate how members of the class can access the recordings.
 Portions of the course that contain images, questions or commentary/discussion by students will be edited out of any recordings that are saved beyond the current term.